-The Rail Stressor: Taking the Stress out of Track Maintenance
+The Rail Stressor: Taking the Stress Out of Track Maintenance

 A rail stressor, also known as a rail puller, or a rail tensor, is a vital piece of equipment used by railway maintenance engineers for carrying out rail stressing, welding, failure repairs, and servicing.